 In September 2015 UN Member States adopted the Agenda 2030 and the Sustainable Development Goals (SDG’s), determining their agendas and policies over the next 15 years.
 Women for Water Partnership advocates the importance of linking implementing SDG 5 - achieving gender equality and empowerment of all women and girls, with implementation of SDG 6 - ensuring availability and sustainable management of water and sanitation for all.
 On this new page we will frequently present how our members contribute to women and water related SDG Targets through their projects around the world.

-Safe Water, Sanitation and Green Energy for school girls in Kenya
+Kenya: Safe Water, Sanitation and Green Energy for school girls

 One third of school absenteeism in Kenya is due to lack of safe water and toilets at schools.
 Many girls decide to avoid school during their menstruation periods, even though they often do not have proper facilities at home as well.
 Long school days increase the risk of menstrual leaks and girls experience frequent harassment by boys.
 In addition girls miss out on education because they have to collect wood for cooking during the day and because the lack of lightning makes it very difficult doing homework for school after dark.
 Soroptimists in Kenya address this situation in a three year project supported by WfWP.
 Full story